Groot-23/Skywars/README.md

 ```
 - This command has to be called after every change to apply the changes
 - Note that this will **end all active games**.
+- **IMPORTANT**: It is recommended to restart the server instead because
+Minecraft may lock the world files, which can't be replaced because of that.

 ### 6. Join a game
 ```